Back to the Outback: Release

 On November 30, 2020, Netflix announced that the animated film Back to the Outback would make its world debut in late 2021.
 However, in October 2021, it was announced that the film would premiere worldwide on December 10, 2021.
 It also had a limited theatrical release on December 3, prior to its streaming release on Netflix.

+In its first week, Back to the Outback accumulated 485 million minutes of viewing time, finishing second in Nielsen's Top 10 Streaming Movies to The Unforgivable starring Sandra Bullock.

-In the week following its worldwide release, the film reached Top 10 Lists on Netflix in 64 countries, including Australia and the United States.
+In the weeks following its worldwide release, the film reached Top 10 Lists on Netflix in 64 countries, including Australia and the United States.

+Since 2024, Back to the Outback has amassed more than 122 million views, making it one of the most-viewed animated releases from Netflix Animation Studios.

 Critical reception

 On review aggregator website Rotten Tomatoes, it has an approval rating of 81% based on 17 reviews, with an average rating of 6.10/10.
 On Metacritic, it has a weighted average score of 58 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Brad Newsome of The Sydney Morning Herald said that the "Gorgeous character design and some delightful voice performances elevate this uneven CGI romp in which a bunch of “ugly” Australian animals break out of a zoo and head for the outback."
 Natalia Winkelman of The New York Times was also positive, writing: "However generic this movie is in premise, there is wit to be found in its details, and warmth in its message."

-Luke Buckmaster of The Guardian was more critical, saying "ho-hum animation won’t thrill viewers whose age exceeds their shoe size."
+Luke Buckmaster of The Guardian was more critical, saying "ho-hum animation won't thrill viewers whose age exceeds their shoe size."
 He gave the film a 2 out of 5 rating.